Table of Contents

 All these standards are so widely usedon the web that the web itself is sometimes said to have a “RESTful” architectural style.

-How does REST work?
+How does a REST web service work?

 REST design is more straightforward to understand and use than SOAP.
-With REST Web services every REST resource is represented by a URL.
+With REST web services every REST resource is represented by a URL.
 This makes it easy to write and configure clients for REST Web services.

 REST requests are stateless: HTTP requests from clients are independent of other requests and complete in themselves.
 They contain all the data the server needs to act on them, without the server needing to keep track of context or variables or to pass these on to other servers.